Samburu Game

 & desert and the Ewaso Nyiro River which supports

-Shaba).
-They were established in 1948 as the Samburu
+were established in 1948 as the Samburu Isiolo Game

-Isiolo Game Reserve.
-Now they are managed by their
+Reserve.
+Now they are managed by their respective

-reserve consists of a low lying, semi arid plain on
+of a low lying, semi arid plain on the southern bank

 from which it is separated by the main road from isiolo